StaticAssets/static-assets-laravel/README.md

 Should your Vite/Mix manifest not be stored in their default locations (/public or /public/build), you can specify the directory here.

 ```
+# This non-default example will look for the manifest file in the
+# /build directory of your project.

 STATIC_ASSETS_DIRECTORY=build
 ```